woj-tek/petozoltan.github.io/_posts/2016-08-19-effective-java-toc.md

 ***

-The table of contents of the book Effective Java by Joshua Bloch (2nd edition, 2008).
+The table of contents of the book [Effective Java by Joshua Bloch (2nd edition, 2008)](https://www.amazon.com/Effective-Java-2nd-Joshua-Bloch/dp/3).
 It is a good overview of the rules recommended by the book.

-### Table of Contents
+### Contents

 Creating and Destroying Objects